acmdas/das_fieldstones/morefieldstones2018.md

 ## Kings, Silverware and Olympus
 Tue, 17 Jul 2018

 "The Constitution, written by men with some experience of actual government, assumes that the chief executive will work to be king, the Parliament will scheme to sell off the silverware, and the judiciary will consider itself Olympian and do everything it can to much improve (destroy) the work of the other two branches.
-So the Constitution pits them against each other, in the attempt not to achieve stasis, but rather to allow for the constant corrections necessary to prevent one branch from getting too much power for too long."&mdash;<a href="https://www.americanthinker.com/blog/2008/03/mamets_revelation.html" rel="noopener" target="_blank">David Mamet</a>
+So the Constitution pits them against each other, in the attempt not to achieve stasis, but rather to allow for the constant corrections necessary to prevent one branch from getting too much power for too long."&mdash;[David Mamet](https://www.americanthinker.com/blog/2008/03/mamets_revelation.html)

 ## Horrible Old Person
 Sat, 21 Jul 2018